peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

  Raises an arbitrary-precision integer to a power, which is given as another arbitrary-precision integer.
 * `EInteger Remainder​(int intValue)`<br>
- Finds the remainder that results when this instance is divided by the value of an arbitrary-precision integer.
+ Returns the remainder that would result when this arbitrary-precision integer is divided by a 32-bit signed integer.
 * `EInteger Remainder​(long longValue)`<br>
- Not documented yet.
+ Returns the remainder that would result when this arbitrary-precision integer is divided by a 64-bit signed integer.
 * `EInteger Remainder​(EInteger divisor)`<br>
- Finds the remainder that results when this instance is divided by the value of an arbitrary-precision integer.
+ Returns the remainder that would result when this arbitrary-precision integer is divided by another arbitrary-precision integer.
 * `EInteger ShiftLeft​(int numberBits)`<br>
  Returns an arbitrary-precision integer with the bits shifted to the left by a number of bits.